Positive Modal Logic Beyond Distributivity: Normal Modal Extension

-We investigate the extension of non-distributive positive logic with two modal operators, $\Box$ and $\Diamond$, interpreted via a relation in the usual way (see e.g.~\cite[Definition~1.20]{BRV01}).
+We investigate the extension of weak positive logic with two modal operators, $\Box$ and $\Diamond$, interpreted via a relation in the usual way (see e.g.~\cite[Definition~1.20]{BRV01}).
 As our point of departure we take L-frames with an additional relation.
 We stipulate sufficient conditions on the relation to ensure persistence, but we do not enforce any axioms on the modalities.
-It will turn out that $\Box$ preserves finite conjunctions as usual.
-However, as a consequence of the non-standard interpretation of disjunctions, $\Diamond$ is non-normal.
-This is reminiscent of the modal extension of intuitionistic logic investigated by Kojima~\cite{Koj12}, where also $\Box$ is normal and $\Diamond$ is not.
-The interaction axioms relating $\Box$ and $\Diamond$ are closely aligned to Dunn's axioms for (distributive) positive modal logic \cite{Dun95}, see Remark~\ref{rem:Dunn}.
+It then turns out that $\Box$ preserves finite conjunctions, while, as a consequence of the non-standard interpretation of disjunctions, $\Diamond$ only satisfies monotonicity.
+This is reminiscent of the modal extension of intuitionistic logic investigated by Kojima~\cite{Koj12}.
+The interaction axioms relating $\Box$ and $\Diamond$ are closely aligned to Dunn's axioms for positive modal logic \cite{Dun95}, see Remark~\ref{rem:Dunn}.

-After investigating the modal logic from a semantic point of view, we use our newly developed intuition to give syntactic definition of the logic in Section~\ref{subsec:modal-lattice}.
-This is sound by design, and the algebraic semantics is given by lattices with operators.
-In Section~\ref{subsec:modal-l-space} we provide a duality for the algebraic semantics by means of modal L-spaces.
-We show that each modal L-space has an underlying modal L-frame, and as a consequence we obtain completeness for the basic logic.
+After investigating the modal logic from a semantic point of view, we use our newly developed intuition to give syntactic definition of the logic and its algebraic semantics in Section~\ref{subsec:modal-lattice}, and a duality in Section~\ref{subsec:modal-l-space}.
+We then extend the definition of the filter- and $\Pi_1$-completion to the modal setting and prove completeness for weak positive modal logic in Section~\ref{subsec:ext-modal-lat}.

-Subsequently, in Section~\ref{subsec:modal-corr} we prove Sahlqvist correspondence.
-The methods used are analogous to those in Sections~\ref{subsec:corr}, but it is no longer the case that any consequence pair is Sahlqvist.
-We identify as Sahlqvist consequence pairs precisely the negation-free Sahlqvist formulae from normal modal logic \cite[Definition~3.51]{BRV01}, where the implication is replaced by $\cp$.
-We then use this to prove Sahlqvist canonicity in Section \ref{subsec:modal-canon}, in the same way as in \ref{subsec:canonicity}.
-As a consequence of the more restricted notion of a Sahlqvist consequence pair, we now distinguish two types of persistence: p-persistence and d-persistence.
-The former is persistence to the underlying principal frame, where proposition letters are interpreted as principal filters.
-For d-persistence we do not impose any extra conditions on the valuation.
-It will turn out that all consequence pairs are p-persistent, and all Sahlqvist consequence pairs are d-persistent.
+Finally, in Section~\ref{subsec:modal-corr} we extend the Sahlqvist correspondence result for weak positive logic to the modal setting.
+It is no longer the case that any consequence pair is Sahlqvist, and we identify as Sahlqvist consequence pairs precisely the negation-free Sahlqvist formulae from normal modal logic \cite[Definition~3.51]{BRV01}, where the implication is replaced by $\cp$.

 One may wonder whether it would be more natural to insist that $\Diamond$ be normal as well.
 We do not because the additional conditions required to ensure that $\Diamond$ is normal complicate the presentation of the semantics and duality.
 Moreover, in order to make $\Diamond$ normal we only need to extend our basic system with the consequence pair